garann/wcteditor/README.md

 	{originalWord: string, suggestions: []}

 Wraps each misspelling in a font tag, and wires up an event handler to display a small window with the suggestions and an option to ignore the misspelling.
-Clicking a suggestion replaces the misspelling and remove the font tag, clicking ignore simply removes the font tag.
+Clicking a suggestion replaces the misspelling and removes the font tag, clicking ignore simply removes the font tag.